AMISO-MY/amiso-my.github.io/docs/_posts/2022-08-28-Malaysia-IOAA-2022-results.md

 {% include feature_row %}

-Malaysian students interested in the informatics Olympiad can keep an eye out for the [Malaysia Olympiad on Astronomy and Astrophysics](/IOAA/), which is the national selection test in Malaysia for IOAA.
+Malaysian students interested in the astrophysics Olympiad can keep an eye out for the [Malaysia Olympiad on Astronomy and Astrophysics](/IOAA/), which is the national selection test in Malaysia for IOAA.

 Congratulations to the team, and we wish them all the best in their future journeys!